daler/dotfiles/docs/vim.rst

         making section separators.

     * - :kbd:`<leader><TAB>`
       - Useful for working with TSVs.
-Writes ``:set nowrap tabstop=`` and then leaves the cursor at the vim command bar so you can fill in a reasonble tabstop for the file you're looking at.
+Starts the command ``:set nowrap tabstop=`` but then leaves the cursor at the vim command bar so you can fill in a reasonble tabstop for the file you're looking at.

     * - :kbd:`<leader>\``
       - (that's a backtick) Adds a new RMarkdown chunk and places the cursor